Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Proposition kinetics for LRTMR

-In this Section it is assumed that initially $E$ is not yet included in the proposition space $S_A$ of $A$.
-An argument why this assumption may be reasonable is the objective of the following listing of considerations: \begin{itemize} \item $A$ may ask $B$ to provide evidence of relevance concerning proposition $H$ without having a particular and technically specific form of such evidence in mind; for instance $A$ may suggest $B$ to consider ``something with DNA'' instead of a more precise indication of what sort of technology is to be used. \item A template proposition $E_t$ (merely a name) is agreed upon between $A$ and $B$ for expressing what $B$ proposes that can be said about evidence for $H$ that is available to $B$. \item $B$ may subsequently propose to $A$ to make use of (to instantiate the template with) an evidence proposition ``of the type $T_e$'', merely in conceptual terms and $A$ may agree upon this plan with $B$.
-In other words the template is assigned type $T_e$. \item $B$ now chooses as its private proposed evidence proposition a specific instance $E_{b,e}$ of the type $T_e$. \item $B$ communicates an abstract form $E_a$ of $E_{be}$ to $A$, which will serve as its public evidence proposition, meant for the interactive reasoning in cooperation with $A$. \item $A$ and $B$ agree to use $E$ as the name for $E_a$. \item $A$ confirms that $E$ is sufficiently new given its background information (that is the current $P_A$ has not come about by conditioning or constraining (the most prominent alternative revision mechanism in the imprecise case) on any proposition comparable to $E$, if no confirmation along these lines can be obtained $A$ terminates this thread of interaction with $B$. \item $A$ makes the plan to incorporate $E$ in its proposition space (proposition space family) using proposition kinetics: \begin{itemize} \item the plan is to be carried out once relevant probabilistic information is made available to $A$ by $B$; \item $A$ need not become fully aware of the meaning of $E$ (i.e.\ of $E_{b,e}$) at any stage during the reasoning process; \item $A$ must be able to embed so much information regarding $E_a$ (i.e. the approximation to $E_{b,e}$ which $A$ has received from $B$) in its background knowledge base $K_B$ that in a forthcoming situation it may recognize a (high) degree of similarity with the contents of a new proposition say $E^\prime$ which may be proposed to $A$ by the same or another forensic expert (in the same, or another (?) case) with the effect that $A$ must refuse subsequent Bayesian conditioning on $E^\prime$.\footnote{ This refusal is essential only after a reasoning step involving conditioning on $E$ has been performed.} \end{itemize} \item At this stage $A$ is ready to receive information related to the development of $B$'s beliefs in $E$ and in $E$ in relation to $H$.
-Preferably this is done by way of $B$ first sending to $A$ a likelihood ratio $r = \LR^0_B(E,H,\neg H)$. $A$ will use this information to expand its proposition space with $E$ (or to add an additional proposition space generated by $H$ and $E$ to its family of proposition spaces), and (ii) to extend its (precise) belief function (or to add another belief function).
+The following scenario indicates why it may be reasonable to assume that the evidence proposition is initially not known to $A$ and for that reason not included in its proposition space $S_A$. \begin{enumerate} \item $A$ may ask $B$ to provide evidence of relevance concerning proposition $H$ without having a particular and technically specific form of such evidence in mind; for instance $A$ may suggest $B$ to consider ``something with DNA'' instead of a more precise indication of what sort of technology is to be used. \item A mere name $E$ for a proposition yet to be designed is agreed upon between $A$ and $B$ intended to be used for expressing what $B$ proposes that can be said about evidence for $H$ that is available to $B$. \item $B$ may subsequently propose to $A$ to make use of (to instantiate the template with) an evidence proposition ``of the type $T$'', and $A$ may agree upon this plan with $B$.
+In other words it is greed that $E$ will have type $T$. \item $B$ communicates an abstract form $E^a$ of $E_{B}$ to $A$, which will serve as the public version of $A$'s evidence proposition, meant for the interactive reasoning in cooperation with $A$. \item $A$ and $B$ agree to use $E$ as the name for $E^a$. \item $A$ confirms that $E$ is sufficiently new given its background information.
+This means that the current $P_A$ has not come about by conditioning or constraining (the most prominent alternative revision mechanism in the imprecise case) on any proposition comparable to $E$.
+If no confirmation along these lines can be obtained by $A$ this thread of interaction with $B$ is aborted. \item $A$ makes the plan to incorporate $E$ in its proposition space (proposition space family) using proposition kinetics: \begin{itemize} \item the plan is to be carried out once relevant probabilistic information is made available to $A$ by $B$; \item $A$ need not become fully aware of the meaning of $E$ (i.e.\ of $E_B$) at any stage during the reasoning process; \item $A$ must be able to embed enough information regarding $E^a$ in its background knowledge base $K_B$ that in a forthcoming situation it may recognize a (high) degree of similarity with the contents of a new proposition say $E^\prime$ which may be proposed to $A$ by the same or another forensic expert (in the same, or another (?) case) with the effect that $A$ must refuse subsequent Bayesian conditioning on $E^\prime$.\footnote{ This refusal is essential only after a reasoning step involving conditioning on $E$ has been performed.} \end{itemize} \item Therefore at this stage $A$ is ready to receive information related to the original beliefs in $E$ (i.e. $E_B$) and $H$.
+Preferably this is done by way of $B$ first sending to $A$ a likelihood ratio $r = \LR^0_B(E,H,\neg H)$. $A$ will use this information to expand its proposition space with $E$, and (ii) to extend its (precise) belief function.